kyma-project/kyma/docs/operation-guides/config-07-kiali-grafana.md

 title: Set up Kiali and Grafana
 type: Configuration
 ---

-Learn how to configure Kiali and Grafana in regards to port forwarding, securing and exposing.
+Kyma does not expose Kiali and Grafana by default.
+However you can still access them using port forwarding.
+Also, read [TBD: Expose Kyma UIs securely] to learn how to expose Kiali and Grafana securely using an identity provider of your choice.

   *TBD - input needed*